Program Director: John N. Morris, Ph.D.

 Seniors are cared for in a wide variety of residential settings and health-care programs, and the disparity of outcomes across these settings is enormous.
 The focus of this program has been to devise ways to reduce such disparity and help clarify how best outcomes can be obtained, no matter the setting.

-IFAR researchers have studied senior and other vulnerable populations who receive care in nursing homes, home care, senior housing, continuing care retirement communities (CCRCs), hospice, mental health facilities, and the general community.
+IFAR researchers have studied senior and other vulnerable populations who receive care in nursing homes, home care, senior housing, continuing care retirement communities (CCRCs), hospice, mental health facilities, assisted living and the general community.
 They have examined the efficacy of specific approaches for helping seniors maximize their functional status, including:

 - the introduction of state-of-the-art care protocols such as nursing-based rehabilitation